 Tromsø is known as the “gateway to the Arctic” because so many Arctic expeditions originated here.
 Visit the Polar Museum and the Arctic Cathedral, where the unique architecture evokes snow and icebergs.

-advantage of opportunities to explore on our way to Bear Island.
-Glide a Zodiac into the coves and inlets of this mist-shrouded island, populated by hundreds of thousands of fulmars, kittiwakes, and guillemots.
+We now set our sights on the high Arctic, taking advantage of opportunities to explore Bear Island.
+Glide a Zodiac into the coves and inlets of this mist-shrouded island, populated by hundreds of thousands of fulmars, kittiwakes, and murres.

-Spend four days searching for walruses, seals, reindeer, arctic foxes, and polar bears among the deep fjords, mountains, and ice sheets of Svalbard.
+Spend five days searching for walruses, seals, reindeer, arctic foxes, and polar bears among the deep fjords, mountains, and ice sheets of Svalbard.
 Our itinerary is flexible to allow us to make the most of ice and weather conditions, and wildlife sightings.
 Shore walks and Zodiac and kayaking adventures bring us up close to untouched landscapes and passing icebergs.